Writing, Opera, Wine: Musings from

 Paul grew up in mid-century Brooklyn.
 He always had a fondness - perhaps a modest talent - for writing, which led to a variety of interesting (if generally low paying) career moves.
 He was a merchandise buyer and copywriter for a famous New York City specialty store, advertising manager for a map company, and even wrote copy in praise of roofing material.

 Paul is passionate about writing, opera, and wine (as you may have guessed from the homepage and blogs topics).
 "Sorrow: The Legacy of Cio-Cio-san" was written out of love for the opera Madama Butterfly; it chronicles the fictional journey of Sorrow, son of Butterfly and Lieutenant Pinkerton, from the toddler at the end of the opera through adulthood.
-Sorrow was self-published in July 2021 and is available on Kindle or in paperback.
+Sorrow was self-published in July 2021 and is available in paperback on Amazon.

 Sharpless did his best to explain the proceedings to Suzuki in his halting Japanese:

 Sorrow (as they alone called him) and Suzuki will live with the Pinkertons.
 Sorrow and Suzuki will move to America with the Pinkertons.
 Sorrow will go to an American school and learn American English and religion.
 Suzuki will also learn English and help Sorrow become a good American.